-- 1. India has adopted a parliamentary system of government.
+- 1 India has adopted a parliamentary system of government.
 The President is a mere titular head in such a system.
 If the President is directly elected then there might arise a possibility of conflict between the President and the Prime Minister.
-It is not desirable for the President to get involved into a conflict with the Prime Minister and Council of Ministerss. - 2.
-The role of the President in India is mere constitutional.
-It was also desired by some other members that, as the manner of direct election would amount to a colossal waste of time, energy and money and also would lead to immense political difficulties, the President should be elected by the member of the Parliament.

-3. Incase of direct election of the President for two or more candidates there is a possibility of electing the one who has the support of the majority.
+It is not desirable for the President to get involved into a conflict with the Prime Minister and council of Ministers. - 2.
+The role of the President in India is mere consitutional.
+It was also desired by some other members that, as the manner of direct election would amount to a colossal waste of time, energy and money and also would lead to immense political difficulties, the President should be elected by the member of the Parliament. - 3, Incase of direct election of the President for two or more candidates there is a possibility of electing the one who has the support of the majority.

-As such what was finally accepted was the Nehru -Ambedkar formula of indirect election of the President by an enlarged electoral college consisting of the elected members of the Union and the State legislatures in accordance with the principle of proportional representation with single transferable vote system.
-This formula, as stressed by Nehru and Ambedkar, had the support of three essential reasons- vast size of our electorate, strain on the administrative machinery and nominal position of the head of the State in our parliamentary form of the government.
+As such what was finally accepted was the Nehru -Ambedkar formula of indirect election of the President by an enlarged electoral electoral college consisting of the elected members of the Union and the State legislatures in accordance with the principle of proportional representation with single transferable vote system.
+This formula, as stressed by Nehru and Ambedkar, had the support of three essential reasons-vast size of our electorate, strain on the administrative machinery and nominal position of the head of the State in our parliamentary form of the government.
 In this way, the principle of the indirect election of the President had its happy coincidence with the framework of our federal system implying division of powers between the Centre and the States with the President being a chosen nominee of both.
 Thus, it has been remarked that the method adopted for the election of our President "is an original contribution to constitutional practice."

-7.6 Tenure and Removal From Office
+8.7 Tenure and Removal from Office

 The President holds his/her office for a period of five years from the date he/she takes the oath in the presence of the Chief Justice of India.
-As the Constitution says nothing regarding the number of terms that a person may avail of, it is clear that the President is eligible for any number of elections.
+As the Constitution say nothing regarding the number of terms that a person may avail of, it is clear that the President is elegible for any number of elections.
+The President may also resign before the expiration of his/her term of office for any number of elections.
 The President may also resign before the expiration of his/her term of office for any reason.
 It is provided that his/her resignation should be addressed to the Vice-President who is required to communicate it to the Speaker of the Lok Sabha.
-A voluntary resignation of the President may presumably be in any of the following four cases:
+A voluntary resignation of the President may presumably be in any of the following four cases :

 - 1. He/she may resign due to the reason of continued ill-health. - 2.
 There may be a voluntary abdication in a case where the President may not be in harmony with the Council of Ministers and would prefer to quit rather than create a constitutional crisis.
-The resignation in such a situation may also be due to a directive from the high command of the party in order to avoid the likely conflict.

-3. The resignation of the President may also be to avoid removal by impeachment when such proceedings seem to be in progress.
+The resignation in such a situation may also be due to a directive from the high command of the party in order to avoid the likely conflict. - 3.
+The resignation of the President may also be to avoid removal by impeachment when such proceedings seem to be in progress.